TempAccountNull/Drinol/readme.md

-WIP Tool for Halo:MCC with the goal of allowing you to modify the game entirely in memory without having to touch the game dlls.
+WIP Tool for Halo:MCC with the goal of aiding modders who are testing their mods inside of MCC.

-State: Somewhat usable.

-Halo 1 is currently being worked on

 ![Picture](https://i.imgur.com/BYtmRAJ.jpeg)